su8/skilcrypt/README.md

 # skilcrypt

-Want cross platform encryption ?
+Want cross platform encryption and decryption program ?
 Read on.

 Wrote this GnuPG wrapper because I wanted **not only** to encrypt my files, but to access them from other operating systems.